gianlucascoccia/androidflexiblepermissions/README.md

 # Replication package for "Enhancing Trustability of Android Applications via Flexible Permissions"
-This git repository contains the replication package for our paper "Enhancing Trustability of Android Applications via Flexible Permissions".
+This git repository contains the replication package for our TSE paper "Enhancing Trustability of Android Applications via Flexible Permissions".

 ### Abstract:
 > The Android OS market is experiencing a growing share globally, and it is becoming the mobile platform of choice for an increasing number of users.
 People rely on Android mobile devices for surfing the web, purchasing products, or to be part of a social network.
 The large amount of personal information that is exchanged makes privacy an important concern.
 As a result, the trustability of mobile apps is a fundamental aspect to be considered, particularly with regard to meeting the expectations of end users.
 The rigidities of the Android permission model confine end users into a secondary role, offering the only option of choosing between either privacy or functionalities.
 In this paper we propose a user-centric and flexible approach to permissions management aimed at improving the Android app trustability.
 The proposed approach empowers end users to selectively grant permission by specifying the desired level of permissions granularity, and the specific features of the app in which the chosen permission levels are granted.
 Four experiments have been designed, executed and analysed for evaluating key aspects of the approach, that are: the performance of our app instrumenter, the performance if instrumented apps at runtime, the significance and usefulness of the approach from both the end user and developer perspective.

+Authors:
+Gian Luca Scoccia: gianluca.scoccia/at/gssi.it
+Ivano Malavolta: i.malavolta/at/vu.nl
+Marco Autili: marco.autili/at/univaq.it
+Amleto Di Salle: amleto.disalle/at/univaq.it
+Paola Inverardi:paola.inverardi/at/univaq.it

 Structure of the replication package is as follows: